 For example, you can check the Performance & Clicks report to see how the ad is doing overall.

 If you’re getting a very high click-through rate, then your offer, audience and ad design, work well.
 If you see that you’re not getting, at minimum, 1% click-through rate, you will want to continuing testing.
 To make the most out of your Facebook advertising campaigns you can test other products, or other audiences.
 It’ll help your ecommerce store grow in the long run.

 Also, see how many clicks you’re receiving and what is the cost per click for different ads and audiences.
 This will help you plan your future advertising campaigns.

 Finally, check your Facebook ad campaigns by different breakdowns:

-With Breakdown, you can very quickly analyse your results by various segments.
+With Breakdown, you can very quickly analyze your results by various segments.
 For example, different countries, age, gender and placement, and identify any hidden gems that work well.

 Find those hidden opportunities, edit your ad campaign, and focus on those components that are bringing the best results.

 Congratulations!
 You’ve finished this Facebook Ads guide.
 Now you know all about Facebook advertising for beginners.
 You’re ready to create your first Facebook advertising campaign to promote your e-Commerce products.

 You should also be comfortable with analyzing your campaign performance by reviewing different performance metrics.
 For example, click-through rates, cost per click, and breakdowns, which will lead to much better advertising decisions.